 - Reliability of financial reporting

 One of the annual certification areas is information assurance.
-Units are asked to certify that they are compliant, partially compliant, or non-compliant with a particular information assurance practice or process that changes every fiscal year (FY).
+Units are asked to certify that they are compliant, partially compliant, or non-compliant with a particular information assurance practice or process that changes every fiscal year.

 Information Assurance Internal Control Certification Question: Current Year

-All units should be able to reply yes or partial to the FY20 question.
-See Guidance for the FY20 Internal Control Annual Certification Process to submit or review questions about responding to the FY20 Internal Control Certification Question.
+All units should be able to reply yes or partial to the FY23 question.
+See Guidance for the Internal Control Annual Certification Process to submit or review questions about responding to the Internal Control Certification Question.

 Archive of Previous Questions